Don't want to scroll through the page to get to the recipe? Use the table of contents to click on the section you want to go to.

 - Use up the rest of a 2-liter soda bottle and make Dr Pepper BBQ sauce or Dr Pepper cherry cake.

 Country-style ribs are sometimes labeled at the grocery store as pork shoulder ribs.
 They aren't actually from the rib cage at all, but come from the shoulder area of the pig, instead.
+It's actually a sliced up shoulder roast.
 Unlike bone-in ribs, this cut of meat is great for easier fork-and-knife eating.

 Not if you cook 'em properly!
-It's all about the proper slow cooking techinque.
+It's all about the proper slow-cooking techinque.
+We call that "low and slow".
 Boneless country-style pork ribs are tough if they're cooked too quickly and at too high of a temperature.
-That's why this Crockpot country style pork ribs recipe has you simmer them all day on low for buttery, falling-apart perfection.
+That's why this Crockpot country-style pork ribs recipe has you simmer them all day on low for buttery, falling-apart perfection.

 📚 Related recipes